 - innovative funding mechanisms for changemakers

-- examples from various fields of how HCD is infusing social innovations
+- examples from various fields of global development & health of how HCD is already infusing social innovations

-You will leave with new skills and mindsets of human-centered, empathetic research, insight-generation, creative ideation, parallel and rough prototyping, and testing with real users for feedback.
-You will join a local network of people with common interests in applying design approaches and tools to generate fresh, relevant solutions to real problems here and around the world.
+By Sunday, you’ll have new skills and mindsets: human-centered, empathetic research, plus insight-generation, ideation, rough prototyping, and testing with real users.
+Join a network of people with common interests in applying design approaches and tools to generate fresh, relevant solutions to real problems, here and around the world.
 We will provide materials and resources to keep learning!